zoisite-rb/zoisite-rb/guides/source/action_controller_advanced_topics.md

 ```

 WARNING: Using `rescue_from` with `Exception` or `StandardError` would cause
-serious side-effects as it prevents Rails from handling exceptions properly.
+serious side-effects as it prevents Zoisite from handling exceptions properly.
 As
 such, it is not recommended to do so unless there is a strong reason.

 NOTE: Certain exceptions are only rescuable from the `ApplicationController`